priyanshu-kmr/docksmith/README.md

 sudo install -m 0755 docksmith /usr/local/bin/docksmith
 ```

-go build will only updates `./docksmith`, not `/usr/local/bin/docksmith`.
+go build will only update `./docksmith`, not `/usr/local/bin/docksmith`.

+## Commands

+run `docksmith` in your shell to see list of commands